HappyPotatoHead/projectgarden/content/index.md

 *View changes at: [[Changelogs]]*
 # Featured

-## Signature Verification System
+## Offline Signature Verification

-This project aimed to develop a system that utilises deep learning models to efficiently verifying *offline* (handwritten) signatures.
-The challenged was to accurately compare scanned or captured signatures against known samples, even with variations in style and quality.
-With this system, the process of verifying valid signatures can be significantly shorter and less tedious.
+This project aimed to develop a system that utilizes deep learning models to efficiently verify handwritten signatures.
+The challenge was to accurately compare scanned or captured signatures against known samples, despite variations in style and quality.
+With this system, the process of verifying valid signatures can be significantly faster and less tedious.

 Complete documentation: [[Offline Signature Verification]]